Tent buying guide

 Buying at local shops and supermarkets

-High street catalogue shops and the cheaper supermarkets often have bargain camping kit at the start of the season - don’t rule them out.
-If you're on a very tight budget and just want to try camping you could do a lot worse.
+High street catalogue shops and supermarkets often have bargain camping kit at the start of the season - don’t rule them out.
+If you're on a very tight budget and just want to try camping in good weather conditions, you could do a lot worse.
 Though don't expect them to withstand heavy rain or gusty winds as well as a more expensive unit.
-You're also unlikely to be able to buy any spares if part of the tent breaks.
+You're also unlikely to be able to buy any matching spares if part of the tent breaks.
 And it's not unusual to accidentally break a pole when you're pitching or taking down your tent.

 Halfords and some DIY chains also sell camping equipment, although the choice can be limited.
 You'll definitely get a better selection from a specialist outdoor retailer in your local town.